All Products

 Document Center

-Edge Security Acceleration:Overview
+Edge Security Acceleration:Cache

 After you add a website to Edge Security Acceleration (ESA), ESA points of presence (POPs) determine whether to cache resources that are requested by clients based on configured cache rules.
-After a POP caches a file, when clients request the file, the POP responds the file to clients without retrieving the file from the origin server over a long route.
+After a POP caches a file, when clients request the file, the POP responds the file to clients without retrieving it from the origin server over a long route.
 This reduces latency and improves load times.
 If the requested file does not exist on the POP or has expired, the POP asks the origin server for the most recent file.

 Features